joelnewcom/joelnewcom.github.io/collections/_software-engineering/java/java.md

 After that you can ``` Alt + Enter``` on the Class name you want to create a test for -> ````Create Test```.

+# profile JVM memory and CPU consumption
+Download [VisualVM](https://visualvm.github.io/download.html) and run it.
+It will list all running JVMs and if your application is running you will see it there.

 # Regex
 In this example I wrote code to determine if a string started with ```=``` ```+``` ```-``` ```@``` ```\n``` or ```\r``` and if so prepend it with ```'```.
 This way we can make sure that the output to csv is protected from automatic formula execution (cwe-1236)
 [To convert regex to java regex string](https://www.regexplanet.com/advanced/java/index.html)